cetic/fadi/doc/USERMANAGEMENT.md

 Client authentication is controlled by a configuration file called `pg_hba.conf`, you can pass your authentication config through the variable `pghba` in the `values.yaml` file.

-The most common formats of authentication configuration are :
+The configuration for the most common methods of authentication are:

 ```